UCSF-DataSci/ds217-11-final-bobho1999/report.md

 2. **Feature Importance:** The month feature is overwhelmingly the most important predictor (62.25% importance), highlighting the critical role of seasonal patterns
 3. **Temporal Patterns:** Strong seasonal and daily patterns are critical for accurate prediction
 4. **Data Quality:** Cleaning process maintained more than 90% of the dataset while improving reliability
-5. **Data Leakage Avoidance:** By excluding features derived from the target variable and features highly correlated (> 0.95) with target variable, we achieved realistic and generalizable model performance
+5. **Data Leakage Avoidance:** By not deriving features from the target variable and excluding features highly correlated (> 0.95) with target variable, we achieved realistic and generalizable model performance

 The residuals plot shows relatively uniform distribution around zero, suggesting the model performs reasonably well across the full temperature range.
 The predictions vs actual scatter plot shows points distributed around the perfect prediction line with some scatter, indicating good but not perfect accuracy - which is realistic for weather prediction.